 Not all fake reviews are positive.
 In another study, researchers found that businesses often leave fake negative reviews to undermine their competitors and usurp potential customers.
-This practice is common when a major chain hotel is surrounded by boutique hotels.
+This is a common practice for restaurants and hotels who attempt to make their properties look better by ruining the star-ratings of their competitors.
+For example, let's say there is a major chain hotel surrounded by boutique hotels.
 The smaller hotels may write negative reviews about the chain in order to entice travelers to consider their properties instead.

 A simple Google search will give you dozens of services that can be hired to create fake reviews on any site or social network you want.
 And since many people trust online reviews, brands regularly hire such services to increase their positive reviews and polish their reputations for prospective customers.

 There are many ways that brands do this, and the list continues to grow as new techniques are developed.
 We've rounded up the four most common types of review manipulation.

 1. Companies Use Fake Reviews To Damage Rivals

 As mentioned above in the boutique hotel scenario, a scarier aspect of fake reviews is that many brands hire companies to start propaganda campaigns against their rivals and damage their rivals’ online reputations.
 There are even firms that specialize in negative PR.